jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_6.png "eque")

-where r is the risk-free interest rate,  is the volatility, {N(t) : t = 0 · · · } a Poisson process with rate ,
+where r is the risk-free interest rate, sigma is the volatility, {N(t) : t = 0 · · · } a Poisson process with rate lamda,
 {W(t) : t = 0 · · · } is a standard Brownian motion.

 ## Correlational Jumps Model